Salisbury Police Department (North Carolina)

 The Salisbury Police Department is the primary law enforcement agency in the city of Salisbury, North Carolina in Rowan County.
 The city has a population of about 34,000.
 The Salisbury Police Department is a full-service, internationally-accredited police department by the Commission on Accreditation for Law Enforcement Agencies.

 Controversies

 In April 2021, the local prosecutors declined charges against an officer after a video surfaced of him allegedly abusing his police dog the previous October.
 The officer subsequently was forced to resign.

-In March 2021, a police officer was changed with insurance fraud.
+In March 2021, a police officer was charged with insurance fraud.